GenXplore - Overview¶

-GenXplore allows Specimen and Pedigree data to be explored for searched Genotypes.
-From GenXplore the database can be queried on the basis of different search criteria for certain individuals (Genotypes).
+From GenXplore, the database can be queried on the basis of different search criteria for certain individuals (genotypes).

-After searching genotypes pedigree, detailed parentage information, cross information and phenotypic information can be viewed.
+After completing a search, the genotype pedigree, detailed parentage information, cross information and phenotypic information can be viewed.

 GenXplore is also aimed at cross design which can be performed after a list of individuals is created.
 When a cross is designed in GenXplore the user will be warned if the cross has already been made.